3netra-co/legacy-build-samples-anupam/README.md

 # Legacy Build Samples – Anupam Tripathi

 This repository is a curated collection of code snippets, prototypes, and solution components built over the course of 15+ years.
-These samples were developed using various languages and tools such as Python, R, SQL (Oracle/PostgreSQL/SQL Server), SAS, Excel, and cloud platforms (AWS/GCP).
+These samples were developed using various languages and tools such as Python, SQL (Oracle/PostgreSQL/SQL Server), SAS, Excel, and cloud platforms (AWS/GCP).

 ---